GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 ``case ... of ...``
 ^^^^^^^^^^^^^^^^^^^

-A more generic way to inspect a semantic value, in particular a tagged sum, is the *pattern-matching* structure, ``case ... of ...``.
+A more generic way to inspect a semantic value -- a tagged sum in particular -- is the *pattern-matching* structure, ``case ... of ...``.

 In general, a ``case`` expression looks like: